pchmelo/PFL_Project_1/README.md

 - The `notElem` check prevents cycles

 If the graph is not too dense, we can often consider it approximately **O(V+E+P)** or even **O(V+E)**, where V is the number of cities, E is the number of roads and P is the number of generated paths.

+#### Possible Improvements:

+We could have implemented a priority queue using a minHeap to turn our functions into a true Dijkstra's algorithm which would have improved the time complexity to O((V+E)log(V)), although we choose not to, as we deemed this iprovement not worthy due to the added complexity and worse readibility in Haskell compared with other programming languages.

 ## Travel Sales Explanation: